fabarea/messenger/Readme.rst

 Messenger Extension
 =====================

 Messenger Extension is a TYPO3 extension for listing recipients in a flexible way and send them emails to them.
-A message (or email) is composed by a message template and a possible layout which will wrap the template.
+A message (AKA email) is composed by a message template and a possible wrapping layout.
 This can be useful if the message must be surrounded by a footer / header containing a logo or some default text.

 .. image:: https://raw.github.com/gebruederheitz/messenger/master/Documentation/Screenshot.png

 Development goes at https://github.com/gebruederheitz/messenger

-Configuration
+@todo publish fe_users_messenger
+@todo publish be_users_messenger

+Setting up
 ==============

-Extension have settings in the Extension Manager and also TypoScript.
+Extension have settings mainly in the Extension Manager.
+Most of them are self-explanatory.

-For more details, check file ``ext_typoscript_setup.txt`` and ``ext_typoscript_constants.txt``.
+Though, **pay attention** to define a ``messageUid``.
+This can be achieved in the BE list view of TYPO3.

+Web > List > Select a folder / page > Create new record (at the bottom) > Email template

+Also the ``tableStructure`` setting will likely to be re-defined according to your need.
+See next chapter.

 List Manager
 ================